DannyBen/webcache/README.md

 ---

-WebCache provides a hassle-free caching for HTTP download.
+Hassle-free caching for HTTP download.

 ---